 Kubernetes nodes are backed by physical or virtual servers with limited resources.
 If you are running Kubernetes using AWS, Azure, or GCP, then there may be additional limits placed by your cloud provider to prevent you from overloading nodes based on VM size.
 Blue Matador monitors nodes for OOM events, number of pod limits, pod eviction events, and the amount of requested CPU and Memory for all pods on a node so you can stay ahead of these limits before your application is severely impacted.

-Monitoring Controllers & Services
+How Blue Matador Monitors Controllers & Services

 With node health taken care of, the next level of Kubernetes resources that Blue Matador monitors are your pod controllers and services.
 Pod controllers such as DaemonSets, Deployments, ReplicationControllers, CronJobs and Jobs are responsible for managing the lifecycle of your pods and provide a high-level view into the health of the pods they manage.

 Blue Matador focuses mostly on the basic function of all controllers: how many pods do I have, and how many pods should I have?
 If these numbers do not match up over a significant period of time (usually several minutes) then further investigation may be warranted.
-In the case of CronJobs and Jobs, Blue Matador also detects when your jobs are failing and hitting their backoff limit and warns you that this is occuring.
+In the case of CronJobs and Jobs, Blue Matador also detects when your jobs are failing and hitting their backoff limit and warns you that this is occurring.

-At the lowest level we have Pods.
+At the lowest level, we have pods.
 Pods are responsible for managing the CPU, memory, and network for your containers.
 A pod’s lifecycle is supposed to be very simple: schedule, run, and terminate.
 As with any complicated system though, you will very likely run into issues with some pods at different points in their lifecycle.